stefclaus/hike-finder/README.md

 ## Usage

-When you first enter the program, you'll chose how long you want to hike for.
-Then you'll be able to see individual hikes that meet your criteria.
-You may select an individual hike to see more about it, including hike length, and scenery and solitude rankings.
+When you first enter the program, you'll see a list of hikes from the mid-Atlantic region.
+Then you'll be able to see more about an individual hike, including length, elevation gain, and a short description.

 ## Development